fireflycons/PSCloudFormation/docs/en-US/Reset-PSCFNStack.md

 ## PARAMETERS

 ### -StackName
-Name for the new stack.
+Name of the stack to replace.

 ```yaml
 Type: String